 Yes, bail is always conditional on the stipulation that the defendant return for all future court dates.
 Some bail is attached with extra conditions such as an Order of Protection in the case of domestic violence or child abuse, where the defendant may not approach or contact in any manner the family within their household.
 Other bail conditions can include completing anger management classes, parenting seminars, or safety courses.

-For more information on bail FAQ for North Carolina, call Grimes’ Bail Bonding & Notary Services today.
+For more information on bail FAQ for New Bern, NC, call Grimes’ Bail Bonding & Notary Services today.